|A WinZip Pro or WinZip Enterpriselicense is required in order to create and use WinZip backups|

 Backing Up to a Cloud Service

 You can save your backup Zip file to the cloud service of your choice, regardless of the location from which the files are zipped.
 You can even zip the files from one cloud service and save the Zip file to another cloud service.
-To do this, you would need to click the Save to drop down menu and then click Cloud in the final job wizard panel (Step 6).
+To do this, you would need to click the Save a copy to button in the final job wizard panel (Step 6).

-After clicking Cloud, the Configure Saving to Cloud dialog will open.
+After clicking Save a copy to, the Configure Saving to Cloud dialog will open.

 In this dialog, you must choose to save the Zip file to a cloud service using the first check box and you must click the Select cloud service and folder button to choose where the Zip file will be saved.
 Any of the available cloud services can be used.
 If you have not configured one that you want to use, you will be able to do so after you select it.
 You also have the options to: